PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_structure_recognition_en.md

 1.**Pipeline Integration**

-The table structure recognition module can be integrated into PaddleX pipelines such as the [General Table Recognition Pipeline](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md) and the [Document Scene Information Extraction Pipeline v3 (PP-ChatOCRv3)](../../../pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md).
+The table structure recognition module can be integrated into PaddleX pipelines such as the [General Table Recognition Pipeline](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md) and the [Document Scene Information Extraction Pipeline v3 (PP-ChatOCRv3)](../../../pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_en.md).
 Simply replace the model path to update the table structure recognition module in the relevant pipelines.
-For pipeline integration, you can deploy your obtained model using high-performance inference and service-oriented deployment.
+For pipeline integration, you can deploy your obtained model using high-performance deployment and service-oriented deployment.

 2.**Module Integration**